amazingamol/airberlin_lab_2016/README.md

 # airberlin_lab_2016

-Official Support Repo with Docs, FAQs and Issues around the Air Berlin Lab 2016 powered by XapiX.io
+Official Support Repo with Docs, FAQs and Issues around the airberlin Lab 2016 powered by XapiX.io

 This site is for all kind of questions and feedback around the online hackathon to be found on devpost and all other aspects of the underlying innovation program.